nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     newGoalName, printManager)` is called to update the goal name, calling the `PrintManager#printUpdatedGoalName( oldGoalDescription, newGoalDescription)` method to print a confirmation message on successful update of goal name.
-    Similarly, if the second element is true, `GoalList#updateGoalType(goalIndex, newGoalType, printManager)` is called to update the goal type, calling the `PrintManager#printUpdatedGoalType(ooldGoalTypeName, newGoalTypeName)` method to print a confirmation message on successful update of goal type.
+    Similarly, if the second element is true, `GoalList#updateGoalType(goalIndex, newGoalType, printManager)` is called to update the goal type, calling the `PrintManager#printUpdatedGoalType(oldGoalTypeName, newGoalTypeName)` method to print a confirmation message on successful update of goal type.
 Finally, if the third element is true, `GoalList#updateGoalEndDate(goalIndex, newGoalEndDate, printManager)` is called to update the goal end date, calling the `PrintManager#printUpdatedGoalEndDate((goalName, oldDateString, newDateString)` method to print a